 On June 30, 2022, the Company executed the definitive agreement with arm's length accredited institutional investors (the "Investors") for a \$14,025,000 principal debentures with a 10% original issue discount (the "Debentures") for gross proceeds of \$12,750,000.
 The interest rates on the Debentures are 5% for the first 12 months, 6% for the subsequent 12 months, and 8% per annum thereafter.
 Principal repayments will be made in 25 equal installments starting September 1, 2022.
 The Debenture may be extended by six months at the election of the Company by paying a sum equal to six months interest on the principal amount outstanding at the end of the 18th month, at the rate of 8% per annum.
 The Debentures are convertible into common shares at \$2.22 per share.
 The Investors have the right to purchase additional tranches of \$5,000,000 each, up to a total additional principal amount of \$33,000,000.
 In addition, the Investors received 4,106,418 warrants at a strike price of \$2.442, which expire on December 31, 2025 (the "Debenture Warrants").
-The Debenture Warrants and Debentures each have down round provisions whereby the conversion and strike prices will be adjusted downward if the Company issues equity instruments.
-Due to the currency of these features being different from the Company's functional currency the Debenture Warrants and Debentures' conversion price of the issued equity instruments.
-Due to the currency of these features being different from the Company's functional currency the Debenture Warrants and Debentures' conversion price of the issued equity instruments.
-But to the currency of these features being different from the Company's functional currency the Debenture Warrants and Debentures' conversion price of the issued equity instruments and Debentures being different from the Company's functional currency the Debenture Warrants and Debentures' conversion price of the issued equity instruments and Debentures being different from the Company's functional currency the Debenture Warrants and Debentures
+The Debenture Warrants and Debentures each have down round provisions whereby the conversion and strike prices will be adjusted downward if the Company issues equity instruments at lower prices.
+The Debenture Warrants strike price and the Debenture conversion price will be adjusted down to the effective conversion price of the issued equity instruments.
+Due to the currency of these features being different from the Company's functional currency the Debenture Warrants and Debentures' convertible features were classified as derivative liabilities and are further discussed in Note 8.
+The transaction costs incurred in relation to the Debentures were \$1,634,894.